 How and when can I sign up for a freeform?

 Sign-ups will be rolled out in three phases.
-You will be able to sign up for one freeform in Phase One, a second freeform in Phase Two and as many further freeforms as you care to in Phase Three.
+You will be able to sign up for one freeform in Phase One, a second freeform in Phase Two and as many further freeforms as you like (and still have room) in Phase Three.

 I would like to offer to run a freeform, what do I need to do?